Quality Over Clicks: Iterative Reinforcement Learning for Early-Stage E-Commerce Query Suggestion: Experiments

 \subsubsection{Online Experiments}

-Table~\ref{fig:online} shows the $\Delta$ChatUV and $\Delta$ChatPV for each online experiment group.
-Our \model{} achieves an improvement of 6.81\% on $\Delta$ChatUV over the GRPO-based method, demonstrating its effectiveness in guiding users toward more engaging conversations.
-More importantly, the three experiment groups reveal a consistent positive correlation between online and offline metrics: models with higher Strict Accuracy also achieve higher online performance.
+Figure~\ref{fig:online} reports the $\Delta$ChatUV and $\Delta$ChatPV results across the online experimental groups.
+Compared with the GRPO-based baseline, our \model{} improves $\Delta$ChatPV by 6.81\%, demonstrating its effectiveness in guiding users toward more engaging conversations.
+The results across the three experiment groups also show a consistent trend between offline and online evaluations: models with higher Strict Accuracy achieve better online performance.

+Beyond these engagement metrics, we further analyze several transaction-related online metrics that are particularly important in the conversational shopping setting.
+Since product recommendation is a core user intent in our scenario, the quality of downstream interactions can also be reflected by the number of buyers, the number of orders, and Gross Merchandise Volume (GMV).
+Compared with the RL baseline, our \model{} delivers substantial gains on three metrics, with improvements of 6.24\% in the number of buyers, 8.47\% in the number of orders, and 12.81\% in GMV, further demonstrating its practical business value.